rayalan/binary-adages/content/pages/profile-interview-answers.md

 _"Productivity.
 The amount of work Alan is able to put out would be incredible if he was a rank-and-file employee relatively free to focus on tasks.
 The fact that he's tied up at least half to two-thirds of his time in meetings (if not more, some weeks, looking at his calendar) and is able to __still__ be highly productive is mind-boggling."_

 _"Project management; Alan is great at taking a complex challenge and guiding it to completion.
-His documentation, goal setting, day-to-day problem solving and communication are all solid, which leads to successful projects with good buy-in from everyone involved."_
+His documentation, goal setting, day-to-day problem solving, and communication are all solid, which leads to successful projects with good buy-in from everyone involved."_

 _"Analytical skill.
 Alan is second-to-none as a troubleshooter, problem solver, and deep thinker."_